 One common approach to make your dog’s testicles to drop is to apply pressure to the scrotum just below the testicles.
 This can be done by hand or with a tool such as a hemostat.

-How Long can it Take for a Dog’s Balls to Drop?
+How Long Can It Take For A Dog’s Balls To Drop?

 The testicles of a dog typically descend into the scrotum within two to four weeks of birth.
 The exact time frame depends on several factors.
 Some dogs go through the process a little faster, while others go through it much slower.